 Other AIs will tell you about the Kabbalah.
 Our AI will pull from the actual Kabbalistic texts — and explain them through an authentic lens.

 Powered by our verified esoteric library through real-time search, our AI companions don't hallucinate or invent.
 They retrieve passages and cite sources.
 Two companions, one unified inquiry: Prism treats ancient traditions as potential records of real observations and compares them with modern science.
-Nebula study_topics the inner teachings on their own terms: what the texts say, how symbols were understood, and what those ideas meant in lived traditions.
+Nebula studies the inner teachings on their own terms: what the texts say, how symbols were understood, and what those ideas meant in lived traditions.

 Neither companion is complete alone.
 Prism tests claims against sources and evidence.
 Nebula explores meaning, symbolism, and historical experience without turning SOL into a practice guide.
 Your conversations stay private.